dridk/hpo2sqlite/README.md

 There are two main table: Terms and Nodes.

 ## Dependencies
-You need python3 with the following module
+You need python3 with the following modules

 ```
 pip install networkx